Skip to main content

 BrainDB: The Shared Memory Layer

-BrainDB (Port 3007) is what makes the hub architecture work as a unified system rather than six disconnected tools.
+BrainDB is what makes the hub architecture work as a unified system rather than six disconnected tools.
 It is the organizational memory layer — a governed knowledge store where every hub can read and write context.

 Key principles: